MicrosoftDocs/Viva/Viva/getting-started-with-microsoft-viva.md

 ## Learn more about new Viva experiences
 New Microsoft Viva experiences have just been released or are coming soon.
+New Viva experiences will be incorporated into this solution soon.
 Learn more about how each Viva experience can be incorporated into your organization's employee experience.

 | Module              | Features and capabilities | Overview          |
 | :------------------- | :------------------- |:----------------|